 Transcatheter mitral edge-to-edge repair (TEER) is a technique used to repair a leaking mitral valve (mitral regurgitation) without open heart surgery.

 Dr Dawkins uses both the MitraClip and Pascal devices for these procedures.

-The device is delivered on its delivery system (a long steerable tube) into one of the veins in the leg.
+A repair device (Pascal or MitraClip) is delivered on its delivery system (a long steerable tube) into one of the veins in the leg.
 It is steered into the heart using x-rays and ultrasound.
-The mitral valve leaflets are grasped over the leak and the MitraClip is closed.
+The mitral valve leaflets are grasped over the leak and the device is closed.
 If this has reduced the leak sufficiently, then the clip can be released.
 If not, the clip can be moved or re-orientated as needed.
 Some patients may need more than one clip.
 In most patients, mitral regurgitation can be reduced from severe to mild or less.

-Percutaneous mitral repair with the MitraClip device is currently recommended for patients with symptomatic (that means having symptoms, usually breathlessness) severe (assessed with echocardiography) mitral regurgitation (leaking mitral valve) who are at increased risk for open heart surgery.
+Mitral transcatheter edge-to-edge repair is currently recommended for patients with symptomatic (that means having symptoms, usually breathlessness) severe (assessed with echocardiography) mitral regurgitation (leaking mitral valve) who are at increased risk for open heart surgery.
 There are many reasons why someone may be at increased risk for open heart surgery - for example, previous heart surgery, other significant medical problems (e.g. liver or lung disease), frailty.

 What is the process for deciding to treat someone with this technique?

 Generally you would be referred by your GP or cardiologist.
 You would then be assessed in clinic by Dr Dawkins, which may include additional investigations.
 Once we have all the necessary information, we will discuss you at one of our regular mitral valve meetings.
 These are attended by interventional cardiologists, cardiac surgeons, imaging experts and anaesthetists.
 If the consensus is that this would be a good treatment for you, and you would like to go ahead, we will offer you a procedure date.